 Things to do in San Francisco

-To get those postcard perfect shots of San Francisco then you have to checkout Postcard Row.
+To get those postcard perfect shots of San Francisco you have to checkout Postcard Row.
 It is famous for the row of houses referred to as the ‘Painted Ladies’ with the city skyline in the background.
 You will probably recognise these houses from TV shows.
+And if TV is your thing, there is a tour you can do that takes you to all the famous San Francisco filming locations including Postcard Row.

 ☞Golden Gate Park